kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Compile-Time Errors Can Shorten the Loop Even When Compilation Takes Longer
+## Compile-Time Errors Can Shorten the Loop Even When Compilation Takes Longer { #compile-time-errors-can }

 There is another dimension that ordinary stopwatch benchmarks often miss: not all feedback has equal value.